-Based on discussions with the Government of Ecuador to date, management believes that the company's Ecuador resources can be feasibly developed in the long-term.
+In this regard, and based on discussions with the Government of Ecuador to date, management believes that the company's Ecuador resources can be feasibly developed in the long-term.
 While management believes that the current investment and political climate in Ecuador will continue to stabilize, there can be no certainty that this will continue in the future.

 Under Ecuador's Tax Law, corporations (including foreign companies), are taxed at a fixed rate of 25% of net profits.
 There are currently no restrictions or withholding taxes on the repatriation of capital, dividends or profits.
-On December 17th, 2007, the Government of Ecuador announced its plans for imposing a tax on extraordinary revenues in the order of 70% upon those companies that have signed contracts with the State for the exploration and exploitation of natural resources.
+On December 17, 2007, the Government of Ecuador announced its plans for imposing a tax on extraordinary revenues in the order of 70% upon those companies that have signed contracts with the State for the (mining stage) exploitation of natural resources.
 Such taxes would be payable when the companies achieve revenues generated from higher sales prices than the reference prices agreed in the respective contracts.
 The Government's December 2007 Tax Bill containing this extraordinary revenue (otherwise known as a windfall profit) tax was approved by the Assembly on December 24, 2007.
-No reference prices have yet been established but if they are established consistent with how similar threshold prices have been established in the past for oil companies operating in Ecuador, the prices will reflect market prices in effect at the time of agreement.
+No reference prices or methodology have yet been established for how such prices would be determined for mining operations.